halhope/minimal-media-player/macOS/readme.md

 ![application](/macOS/images/application_window.png)

-Click the button on the menu bar to turn the stream on or off
+Click the button on the menu bar to turn the stream on or off:

 ![flow](/macOS/images/flow.png) indicates the stream is playing